yushiangfu/study-notes/02-memory.md

 - Device Tree Blob (DTB)
    - The binary compiled from DTS
    - The format that kernel parses from during boot flow.
-- Memory Management Unit (MMU)
-   - Once enabled, the address CPU handles become virtual, and it takes translation to get the physical address.
-- Table Look-aside Buffer (TLB)
-   - A hardware cache that helps speed up the translation of MMU.
-- Translation Table Base Register (TTBR)
-   - It tells MMU the physical address of the page table.
-Whenever a context switch happens, it changes accordingly as well.

 ## <a name="introduction"></a> Introduction